 This pump requires little service due to its rugged, minimum-maintenance design.
-However, if it becomes necessary to inspect or replace the wearing parts, follow these instructions which are keyed to the sectional views (see Figures 1, 2, 3, 4 and 5) and the accompanying parts lists.
+However, if it becomes necessary to inspect or replace the wearing parts, follow these instructions which are keyed to the illustrations (see Figures 1 through 5) and the accompanying parts lists.

-As described on the following pages, this manual will alert personnel to known procedures which require special attention, to those which could damage equipment, and to those which could be dangerous to personnel.
+This manual will alert personnel to known procedures which require special attention, to those which could damage equipment, and to those which could be dangerous to personnel.
 However, this manual cannot possibly anticipate and provide detailed precautions for every situation that might occur during maintenance of the unit.
 Therefore, it is the responsibility of the owner/maintenance personnel to ensure that only safe, established maintenance procedures are used, and that any procedures not addressed in this manual are performed only after establishing that neither personal safety nor pump integrity are compromised by such practices.